 Huxhams Cross Farm is found on the edge of the Dartington Hall Estate near Totnes in Devon.
 It covers 34 acres of land that was bought by the Biodynamic Land Trust in 2015.
 The Trust holds land in perpetuity for sustainable food production.
-The Apricot Centre team are the first tenants of the farm and are developing it from a bare collection of 5 fields ,that have been down to conventional barley for the last 40 year, to a rich and diverse food producing farm.
-The farm is part of the new learning campus on the Dartington Hall Estate.
+The Apricot Centre team are the first tenants of the farm and continue to develop it from a bare collection of 5 fields, that were put down to conventional barley for the last 40 year, to a rich and diverse food producing farm.

 The farm is a learning demonstration of how we weave together the practices of biodynamic food production, permaculture design and agroforestry to create a beautiful, resilient and sustainable farm.

 The Fruit: We grow successional soft fruit and top fruit, starting in May we continually pick until late October.

 We grow: Rhubarb, strawberry, raspberry, gooseberry, black, red and white currants, blueberrys, grapes, blackberry, apricots, greengages and wide varity of plums, damsons, pears, quince, apples and finally medlars.

 Agroforestry Field: In the winter of 2016/7 we planted 600 fruit trees as part of an agroforestry project on the Dartington Hall Estate.
 The 50 acre Broadlears field is used for forage crops for the Dartington Dairy farmers for their goat herd.
 We planted our main crop apple trees on 20 meter spacing's in a 1/3rd of this field.
 The other 1/3 is planted with Luscombe Elderflower and the final 1/3 Sechuan peppers.

 The Eggs: The flock of 130 white leghorn hens are housed in two mobile houses, that can be moved around the farm.
 This allows the hens to spend their days eating the green manures, and spreading their goodness wherever they go.
 The eggs are delicious and sold out most weeks.